OfficeDev/office-js-docs-pr/docs/outlook/authenticate-a-user-with-an-identity-token.md

 ---
 title: Authenticate a user with an identity token in an add-in
-description: Learn about using the identity token provided by an Outlook add-in to implement SSO with your service. ms.date: 10/31/2019
+description: 'Learn about using the identity token provided by an Outlook add-in to implement SSO with your service.' ms.date: 10/31/2019
 localization_priority: Normal
 ---